 8] Threat due to mobile malware

 Many remote workers are now using mobile devices for work online.
 This move from desktops to smartphones has increased the vulnerabilities to company-sensitive information.
-Attack due to mobile malware includes malicious software on a mobile device.
+An attack due to mobile malware includes malicious software on a mobile device.
 With a huge amount of company-sensitive information stored on mobile data, mobile malware attacks can pose serious security threats to an organization.

 9] Dronejacking